 This medication is not recommended for use by pregnant women.
 However, your doctor may still prescribe this medication when it is clearly necessary.
 While pregnant, avoid travelling to an area with malaria as you and your unborn baby could be at a much higher risk of death or other problems.
 Discuss first with your doctor the benefits and risks of taking this medication during pregnancy.

 It is not established if the atovaquone component of this combination medication passes into breast milk and if it has any adverse effects on a nursing infant.
 The proguanil in this medication passes into breast milk although its effects on the nursing infant are unknown.
 The use of this medication is not recommended for breastfeeding mothers, especially if the infant weighs less than 11 pounds.
 Discuss with your doctor the benefits and risks of this medicine before you start to breastfeed.

 Drug interactions may alter how your medications work or increase your risk for side effects.
 Before you start taking this medication, share with your doctor a list of all the medications you are currently using to allow him to check for any unsafe combination.

 Some products such as penicillamine, blood thinners, or metoclopramide may interact with this medication.

 Some medications, such as rifampin, tetracycline, or efavirenz, may affect the removal of Malarone from your system, which affects how the medicine works.

 How do I buy Malarone online?

 You can safely buy Malarone online at UK Meds.
-You will need first to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Malarone is the right medication for your medical condition.